-You’ll find all her past and present work at this online home, as well as new blog posts.
-Poetry, prose, videos, events, photos, articles – it’s all here… !!
+You’ll find Audrey’s past and present work from 2008/2009 onward at this online home, as well as new blog posts.
+Poetry, prose, videos, events, photos, articles…

 “I recognized myself in the mirror of the stories– and only then did it become clear to me how to negotiate the quandary of my life.
 And so the stories– more than just food, more than just nourishment, are medicine.
 Not specifically to heal– because we have a fantasy of healing– which is that the wounds and the scars will be gone, and we’ll be just as we were before the affliction ever landed on us.
 But to heal, as I mean it, is to make the wound a source– a generous and generative source– of what you have to give and bring into the world.”

 “You are beautiful, and only here for a short time.
 God has blessed you, so rise up.
 Find out what you love.
 Speak it.
 Be it.
 Steward it.
 Nothing else will quite fill your soul, or make such deep purchase in your heart.
 It will make you kind.
 It’s not the only way, but it has claimed me, and I will put my shoulder to its service while I’m here.”

 “You are a mischievous one.
 You will cause no end of trouble.
 You have to travel many roads before you find the river of your destiny.
 This life of yours will be full of riddles.
 You will be protected and you will never be alone.”